anee127/Milestone-Project-1/README.md

 ## Testing
 ### Testing User Stories

-1. **Navigating Through the website**
-  - The homepage is structured in a simple and easy-to-read format. the header, navbar and footer are the same on all pages to keep a consistent design.
+1. The homepage is structured in a simple and easy-to-read format. the header, navbar and footer are the same on all pages to keep a consistent design.
 The header text is different to relate to each page, so the user knows what they are about to read.
-  - The menu items are underlinned when the user is on that current page for easy navigation.
+2. The menu items are underlinned when the user is on that current page for easy navigation.
-  - All the text is large enough for the user to read and is responsive to be suitable for all devices.
+3. All the text is large enough for the user to read and is responsive to be suitable for all devices.
-  - All the social and project links are in working condition and quickly open a new tab in the browser for the third-party website so as not to overwrite the page they are currently on.
+4. All the social and project links are in working condition and quickly open a new tab in the browser for the third-party website so as not to overwrite the page they are currently on.
 The CV is also opened in the browser and can also be downloaded.
-  - On the contact page, if the user wants to submit a message, all fields must be completed before they submit.
+5. On the contact page, if the user wants to submit a message, all fields must be completed before they submit.
 If one field is missing a reminder pop-up message will appear.
 ### Validator-Checks

 - [**HTML Validator**](https://validator.w3.org/nu/#textarea)